sabinlungudotcpp/C-Binary-Search-Tree-Library-API-Word-Counter/README.md

 > The Binary Search Tree Library API is then used to build a word counter application.
 The word count application is used to read in a specific text file, sort the words in alphabetical order, store them all in the Binary Search Tree and count the number of times the word occurs in the file.

-# Toolchain Used to build Application: The software used to build this application is the Microsoft Visual Studio Developer Command Prompt Compiler 2017.
+# Toolchain Used to build Application

+The software used to build this application is the Microsoft Visual Studio Developer Command Prompt Compiler 2017.

 # How do I build this application?
 (Windows 10)